 How much will I be paid?

-As an apprentice, you'll be paid the National Minimum Wage (NMW), which currently stands at £4.15 per hour for those under 19, as well as apprentices aged over 19 who are in their first year.
+As an apprentice, you'll be paid the National Minimum Wage (NMW), which currently stands at £4.81 per hour for those under 19, as well as apprentices aged over 19 who are in their first year (from April 2022).

-If you're over 19 and have completed your first year, you'll be paid the minimum wage rate for your age.
-To check you're being paid enough, see the National Minimum Wage Living Wage calculator for workers.
+If you're over 19 and have completed your first year, you'll be paid the minimum wage for your age.
+See GOV.UK - National Minimum Wage Rates for more information.

 While working as an apprentice, you'll be paid for your regular working hours, as well as for any training that's part of the scheme.
 You'll also be entitled to 20 days paid holiday each year, plus bank holidays.

 As your salary is set by the employer, you may be paid more than the minimum.
-For example, if you're on the BBC Production Apprenticeship you'll get £14,250 (those based in London receive £18,810) a year plus all your training fees paid for.
+For example, if you're on the BBC Production Apprenticeship Fast Track (UK), you'll get a starting salary of £15,074 (those based in London receive an additional £4,729) a year plus 25 days holiday and all your training fees paid for.

 How do I become a media apprentice?